-- 2 The special feature of this drift chamber is its high transparency, in terms of radiation - 3 lengths, obtained thanks to the novel approach adopted for the wiring and assembly pro- - 4 cedures.
-The design concept originated with the KLOE experiment [47], and more re- - 5 cently culminated in the realization of the MEG2 [48] drift chamber.
-As implemented - 6 here for the CEPC main tracker, the total amount of material in radial direction, towards - the barrel calorimeter, is of the order of $1.6\% X_0$, whereas, in the forward and backward - directions, this is equivalent to about $5.0\% X_0$, including the endplates instrumented with - 9 front end electronics.
+- The special feature of this drift chamber is its high transparency, in terms of radiation lengths, obtained thanks to the novel approach adopted for the wiring and assembly pro- - 4 cedures.
+The design concept originated with the KLOE experiment [50], and more re- - tectures.
+The design concept originated with the TEOD experiment [50], and more re- - 5 cently culminated in the realization of the MEG2 [51] drift chamber.
+As implemented - here for the CEPC main tracker, the total amount of material in radial direction, towards - the barrel calorimeter, is of the order of $1.6\% X_0$ , whereas, in the forward and backward - directions, this is equivalent to about $5.0\% X_0$ , including the endplates instrumented with - 9 front end electronics.
 The high transparency is particularly relevant for precision elec- - troweak physics at the Z pole and for flavor physics, where the average charged particles - momenta are in a range over which the multiple scattering contribution to the momentum - measurement is significant.

-3 4.4.2 OVERVIEW
+4.4.2 OVERVIEW